-The culminating event in Virginia’s statewide commemoration of the 75th anniversary of World War II will take place on Wednesday, September 2, 2020, at 9:00 a.m.
-(EST) as a virtual ceremony live-streamed from the deck of the USS Wisconsin in Norfolk.
-Join the Virginia WWI & WWII Commemoration Commission virtually to commemorate the 75th anniversary of the end of WWII and honor our veterans.
-To meet social distancing guidelines, there will be no audience on site.
+The culminating event in Virginia’s statewide commemoration of the 75th anniversary of World War II took place on Wednesday, September 2, 2020, at 9:00 a.m.
+(EST) as a virtual ceremony live-streamed from the deck of the USS Wisconsin in Norfolk to pay tribute to our veterans and say thank you.

 The Japanese document of surrender to the Allied Powers was signed on September 2, 1945, at 9:08 a.m. aboard the USS Missouri in Tokyo Bay (BB-63, Iowa class battleship), and the signing was presided over by General Douglas MacArthur, Supreme Commander of the Allied Powers.